 Tenterfield Terriers are beloved for their lively and affectionate nature.
 They are excellent companions for families and individuals alike.
 Here are a few reasons why they make great pets:

-Tenterfield Terriers can be good with cats, but it depends on their individual personalities and early socialization.
+Tenterfield Terriers can be good with cats, but it depends on their individual personalities and early socialisation.
 Generally, they have a strong prey drive due to their terrier heritage, which means they might be inclined to chase smaller animals, including cats.
-Early socialization and training are crucial to help them coexist peacefully with feline companions.
+Early socialisation and training are crucial to help them coexist peacefully with feline companions.

 Yes, Tenterfield Terriers can swim.
 While they may not be natural water dogs like some other breeds, they can enjoy water activities with proper introduction and supervision.
 Always ensure their safety near water, especially if they are not experienced swimmers.